- Museums Type

 - 1 to 2 hours Time to Spend

 Read about how we rank Things to Do.

-While Qorikancha and Machu Picchu draw more visitors, the Pre-Columbian Art Museum possesses a world-class Peruvian collection that cannot be matched.
+While Qorikancha and Machu Picchu draw more visitors, the Museo de Arte Precolombino (Pre-Columbian Art Museum) possesses a world-class Peruvian collection that cannot be matched.
 This 12-room exhibition space is located in the Casa Cabrera, a mansion-turned-convent that dates back to 1580.
-Inside this compact space, you'll find 450 artifacts (including Peruvian ceramics, jewelry, and carvings).
-The museum's collection spans from 1250 B.C. to 1532 A.D. and features works from the Nasca, Huari, Mochica, Chancay, and Inca civilizations.
+Inside the compact space, you'll find 450 artifacts (including Peruvian ceramics, jewelry and carvings) that date back from 1250 B.C. to A.D.
+1532.

-The Pre-Columbian Art Museum is located to the northeast of Plaza de Armas in Plaza de las Nazarenas.
+The Museo de Arte Precolombino is located just two blocks northeast of Plaza de Armas, just off Plaza de las Nazarenas.
 The museum welcomes visitors every day from 9:00 a.m. to 10 p.m.
-Admission costs 20 PEN (about $7.50 USD) for adults and 10 PEN (about $3.75 USD) for children.
+Admission costs 20 soles (about $6) for adults and 10 soles (about $3) for students.
 For more information, consult the museum's official website.

 - Thing to Do